 - Address.
 Corporate email signatures usually include the location of the main corporate office.

-Some countries have laws requiring business emails to contain certain elements.
+When thinking about how to make an email signature, it's worth knowing that some countries have laws requiring business emails to contain certain elements.
 In the UK, for example, there are specific legal requirements for business communication for certain types of businesses.
 Those laws also apply to email.
 Check with an attorney familiar with business law in your area to see what regulations might apply to you.

 The corporate email signature template below provides ten different email signatures that all have a similar professional look and feel.
 Here are two samples: